ashwinvaidya17/DMAS2019_B19/README.md

 # DMAS2019_B19
-This repository contains the Hello world submission for the Design of Multi-agent systems.
+This repository contains the Apha version submission for the Design of Multi-agent systems by the group ``B-19``.

+# Title : "Higher order Agents in zero sum game"

 # Instructions

-## The rpsls.py file implements the game of Rock Paper Scissors Lizard Spock.
-1. To run the above code type ```python3 rpsls.py``` in the terminal.
+## Game working principle
+### Rock Paper Scissors.
-2. The game demo is between the two human players lasting for 20 rounds.
+1. The game demo is between the zero order agent vs first order agent for 't' number of runs/rounds to the 'n' number of games.
-3. The available choices are as follows:
+2. The agents need to choose between on of the available choices as follows:
     1. Rock
     2. Scissor
     3. Paper
-    4. Lizard
-    5. Spock

-4. Each player needs to choose one of the above options.
+3. Each player needs to choose one of the above options.
 Based on the rules the player will win/lose.

-## The rps_tom.py implements the logic for the zero and first-order theory of mind.
-1. To run the above code type ```python3 rps_tom.py``` in the terminal.
+4. The winner of the game is computed based on the cumulative score gained by each players in the 't' rounds/runs.
+5. Players with the higerst score is determined as the winner.

+### Rock Paper Scissors Lizard Spock.
-2. The game demo is between the zero and first order for "n" rounds.
-In the code, you can change the number of runs "t_runs" variable
+1. The game demo is between the zero order agent vs first order agent for 't' number of runs/rounds to the 'n' number of games.
-3. The choices are as follows:
+2. The agents need to choose between on of the available choices as follows:
     1. Rock
     2. Scissor
     3. Paper
+    4. Lizard
+    5. Spock

-4. Each player needs to choose one of the above options.
+3. Each player needs to choose one of the above options.
 Based on the rules the player will win/lose.
+4. The winner of the game is computed based on the cumulative score gained by each players in the 't' rounds/runs.
+5. Players with the higerst score is determined as the winner.

 ## Blotto-game
 Go through the Readme.md in Blotto_game to run the blotto game.